The 5 Best Duramax LML Performance Mods

 - Cold side intercooler pipe

 The best bang-for-the-buck mod, and best mod in general, on our list is a tuner.
-However, we put a cold air intake first on our list because it’s highly complimentary with a tune.
-It is also one of the most cost-effective Duramax LML performance mods available.
-And adding an intake before the tune will amplify the power gains of both the tune and intake as well as reduce stress on the turbo and overall engine by allowing it to breathe more easily.
+However, we put a cold air intake first on our list because it’s highly complimentary with a tune and will will amplify the power gains of both the tune and intake.

 Check out our in-depth Duramax LML Intake Upgrade Guide for more details on open vs closed intake systems.
 Additionally, it includes a few of our favorite intake systems.